HQSquantumsimulations/qoqo_examples/documentation/src/backends.md

 # initialize |psi>
 init_circuit = Circuit()
 # Apply a RotateY gate with a symbolic angle
-# To execute the circuit this symbolic parameter needs to be replaced
+# To execute the circuit this symbolic parameter must replaced
 # with a real number with the help of a QuantumProgram
 init_circuit += ops.RotateX(0, "angle")
 # Z-basis measurement circuit with 1000 shots